fabiospampinato/overstated/README.md

 ```

 - ℹ️ You should use as few middlewares as possible, as they might get called very often.
-- ℹ️ Updating the state from within a middleware causes all middlewares affected by that to be called again, so you should avoid doing so if possible.
+- ℹ️ Updating the state from within a middleware also causes all middlewares affected by that to be called again, so you should avoid doing so if possible.
 - ℹ️ Registering middlewares in parent stores (read more about them in the [`compose`](#compose) section) is discouraged, as they will also get called if a children store's state is updated.
-- ℹ️ It's good practice to name your middlewares `middleware*`, as that makes it clear that those are middlewares, and also the [`autosuspend`](#autosuspend) method is relying on this by default.
+- ℹ️ It's good practice to name your middlewares `middleware*`, as that makes it clear that those are middlewares.

 #### `useStore`

 `useStore` is a React [hook](https://reactjs.org/docs/hooks-intro.html) for accessing a store's state and methods from within a component.
-You should always use `useStore`, unless you can't use React hooks, instead of [`connect`](#connect) because it preserves your TypeScript types completely.
+You should always use `useStore`, unless you can't use React hooks, instead of [`connect`](#connect), because it preserves your TypeScript types completely.
 This is its interface:

 ```ts
 useStore ( storeClassOrInstance, selector: store => R ) R